jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) the information relates to the taxpayer and any amount that would be reportable unpaid tax if it was not subject to an instalment arrangement requested by the taxpayer and entered into by the Commissioner (the instalment arrangement); and
   (b) the instalment arrangement was entered into by the Commissioner after the Commissioner has communicated to an approved credit reporting agency information relating to the taxpayer under subclause (5).
 (7) The Commissioner may not communicate to an approved credit reporting agency until the Commissioner has finished considering an application under section 177 or 183H, if the application was made in the 30 days after the day on which the taxpayer is formally notified under subclause (3)﻿(b)﻿ or (4)﻿(b).
-(8) The Commissioner must publish annually, in a publication chosen by the Commissioner, the following:
+(8) The Commissioner must publish annually the following:
   (a) the number of taxpayers that the Commissioner has formally notified under this clause in the previous tax year; and (b) the number of taxpayers that the Commissioner has communicated information in relation to, under subclause (5) or (6), in the previous tax year; and
   (c) the number of taxpayers that the Commissioner has formally notified and communicated information in relation to, under subclause (5) or (6), but who paid the total relevant amount of reportable unpaid tax in the previous tax year; and